iw-tom/policies/ISO-27001/disciplinary/readme.md

 ## Overview

-It is our people that make Infinity Works a great place to work.
+It is our people that make Opus Works a great place to work.
 That’s why we work hard to be an inclusive employer, so everyone can be their best.
-We want people to enjoy coming to work at Infinity Works and most of all we want them to be happy in what they do.
+We want people to enjoy coming to work at Opus Works and most of all we want them to be happy in what they do.
 If someone’s conduct or behaviour is unacceptable or their performance is below what we would expect, it lets the rest of the team down and we need to do something.
 We’ll be consistent and fair in managing such problems at work and will treat each situation on its own merits.
 We’ll explain clearly what the problem is and what we expect.
 With capability issues we’ll provide support to help you improve.
 This procedure applies to employees but not contractors.

 ### What this means